The Grammar Monster doesn’t like what he sees in business documents. Let’s publicly flog the worst offending grammar

 This one is pretty simple, and yet we are all tempted to get confused.
 Here’s the rule: It’s is short for “it is”.
 If you can’t replace “it’s” with it is, then it’s its.
 Got that?

 OK Let’s try some fun examples.
-What of the following is correct?
+Which of the following is correct?

 - It’s time to go to bed.